NGPixel/ietfdb/CONTRIBUTING.md

     git stash pop
     ```

-> Note that you should **never** rebase once you've pushed commits to the source repository.
+> :warning: Note that you should **never** rebase once you've pushed commits to the source repository.
 After a PR, **always** fast-forward your forked develop branch to match the source one and create a new feature branch from it.
 Continuing directly from a previously merged branch will result in duplicated commits when you try to push or create a PR.

 ## Styleguides